 This homemade sausage recipe is surprisingly easy to make with ground pork and spices.

 - 5 pounds ground pork - buy it in bulk or grind your own (my KitchenAid has an old school grinder attachment)

 - 1/2 cup red wine

 - 2 T. Italian seasoning

 - 1/2 cup finely chopped onion (optional - I like it better without, but my husband is the sausage maker around here)

 Measure all ingredients into a large bowl.
 Mix with your hands until ingredients are well blended.

 Optional: Sample the sausage.
 Of course, the flavors won't have saturated the pork, but by frying up a little mini patty, you'll be able to check the seasoning to make sure you're happy with the flavor.

-We store ours in the freezer in roughly one-pound parcels and use it crumbled for pizza topping or made into patties for breakfast.
+We use it crumbled for pizza topping or made into patties for breakfast.